hrs/engine-mode/README.md

 ## Changing the keymap prefix

-The default keymap prefix for `engine-mode` is `C-c /`.
+The default keymap prefix for `engine-mode` is `C-x /`.
 If you'd like to bind the keymap to an additional prefix (say, `C-c s`), you totally can:

 ```emacs